joomla/user-interface-text/A-Z.md

 #### Lists
 See bullets and steps

+#### Log in, Log out
+Login is one word (not hyphenated) when it's a noun eg go to the login page Log in is two words when it's a verb eg you log in with your password Logout is one word (not hyphenated) when it's a noun eg select the logout menu Log out is two words when it's a verb eg you log out by clicking on the button

 #### Maths
 * Use a minus sign for negative numbers with no space: –6
 * Ratios have no space either side of the colon: 5:12